anishathalye/git-remote-dropbox/README.rst

 - After cloning a repository from Dropbox, Git will not automatically check out a branch.
 To check out a branch, run ``git checkout <branch>``.

+- Each folder is a repository in the Dropbox folder.
+They can be listed and removed there.

 FAQ
 ---